florianberthol/weMovies/README.md

 symfony server:start
 ```

-/!\ You will need to change the API_KEY value in the .env file to get an access to the api
+/!\ You will need to change the API_KEY value in the .env file to get an access to the api.
+To generate api key create an account to https://developer.themoviedb.org/